 A: No. Although it’s true that Medicare may help with paying for some home health care costs within very particular boundaries, it was never meant to cover long-term in-home care.

 Q: Is it more economical to hire a caregiver privately than through a professional home care agency?

 A: No. Although at first it may seem that hiring an independent caregiver is more cost-effective than hiring a caregiver through a professional home care agency, there are many hidden expenses when hiring a private caregiver.
 For example, with a privately hired caregiver, you are the employer, meaning it’s your duty to cover taxes, worker’s compensation, and more.
 When working through a home care agency, you do not have to worry about or pay for any of those items.

 Q: Is home care an appropriate choice for a senior with Alzheimer’s or dementia?

 A: Yes.
-CareFor provides highly skilled, compassionate Alzheimer’s and dementia care in San Marcos and the surrounding area.
+CareFor provides highly skilled, compassionate Alzheimer’s and dementia care in Austin and the surrounding area.
 Our caregivers are provided with ongoing training on how to provide the highest quality services to seniors, offering families much-needed breaks from care and peace of mind.

 Q: What do ADL and IADL mean?

 A: ADL refers to Activities of Daily Living, or activities that occur each and every day, including bathing, getting dressed, transferring from the bed to a chair, walking, etc. IADL refers to Instrumental Activities of Daily Living, and covers such activities as handling household finances, shopping, using the phone, etc. ADLs and IADLs are assessed when identifying which level of care is most appropriate for an older adult.